£102,538 raised!

 who gets the money?

-Children with Cancer UK will get every penny, excluding any JustGiving fees.
+Charities that help children with cancer will get every penny, excluding any JustGiving fees.
 It is sent to them weekly.
 No donations are paid to us, and we're doing this for free.

 why all the paper stuff?